-The pupil must be admitted to the school on grounds of religion or belief.
-In the case of admission on denominational grounds, the transport application must be counter-signed by the Head Teacher confirming that the application was on the grounds of religion or belief.
-In cases where the application is on grounds of other philosophy or belief (see section 8.7) the application must be verified by the Commercial and Client Engagement Officer.

-- The pupil meets the appropriate distance criteria in parts 2.2.7 or 2.2.8 of this policy - Using the available transport services, the pupil can travel within the maximum travelling time criteria of 45 minutes for primary pupils and 75 minutes for secondary pupils.
-Journey time is assessed by calculating the door-to-door time by use of public transport or the equivalent time it would have taken where no public transport exists and includes any journey time to a pick up point, waiting time for connections and walking time from set down point to school.
+- The pupil must be admitted to the school on grounds of religion or belief.
+In the case of admission on denominational grounds, Transport and Travel Services (TTS) will request confirmation of this from the school.
+In cases where the application is on grounds of other philosophy or belief (see section 7.7) the application will be assessed based on the supporting evidence provided. - The pupil meets the appropriate distance criteria in parts 2.2.7 or 2.2.8 of this policy. - Using the available transport services, the pupil can travel within the maximum travelling time criteria of 45 minutes for primary pupils and 75 minutes for secondary pupils.
+Journey time is assessed by calculating the door-to-door time by use of public transport or the equivalent time it would have taken where no public transport exists and includes any journey time to a pick-up point, waiting time for connections and walking time from set down point to school.

-Children from low income families meeting the criteria above are exempted from charges if they are entitled to free school meals or their parents/carers are in receipt of maximum level Working Tax Credit.
+Children from low-income families meeting the criteria above are exempted from charges if they are entitled to free school meals or their parents/carers are in receipt of maximum level Working Tax Credit.

-Where a family has three or more siblings attending schools on denominational grounds (up to age 16) only the two youngest children will be subject to a charge
+Where a family has three or more siblings attending the nearest suitable schools on denominational grounds (up to age 16) only the two youngest children will be subject to a charge.
+Free travel for older siblings will be on the condition that the family are paying the appropriate charge for the two youngest siblings.
+Passes will be withdrawn if this ceases to be the case.

-5.7 Reviews of transport arrangements
+4.7 Reviews of transport arrangements

 Transport arrangements are subject to regular review to take account of pupils joining and leaving schools.
-In addition, there is a legal obligation that transport contracts are periodically re-tendered (generally every 2-3 years) to achieve Best Value
+In addition, there is a legal obligation that transport contracts are periodically re-tendered to achieve best value.

-6. APPLYING FOR TRAVEL ASSISTANCE
+5 APPLYING FOR TRAVEL ASSISTANCE

-6.1 Applying for under-16 travel assistance
+5.1 Applying for under-16 travel assistance

-The quickest way to apply for travel assistance is to complete a TA1 form online.
+The quickest way to apply for travel assistance is to apply online.